-On 10 November 2023 InTechnology plc transferred its entire holding of Mobile Tornado's ordinary shares of 2p each to Holf Investments Ltd ("Holf").
+As of today's date, Holf Investments Ltd ("Holf") owns 46.9% of the issued ordinary share capital of the Company.
 Holf is 100% owned by Peter Wilkinson and his family.
-In total, 205,988,314 Ordinary Shares have been transferred from InTechnology to Holf for a total consideration of £5 million, equivalent to 2.43p per Ordinary Share.
-Following this transfer, Peter Wilkinson has a total direct and indirect beneficial interest in 244,134,455 Ordinary Shares, representing 58.44% of Mobile Tornado's issued share capital.
+Peter Wilkinson has a total direct and indirect beneficial interest in 55.6% of Mobile Tornado's issued share capital.